 BCEC Education Scholarships

 We believe one of our best investments is in educating the youth of our communities as they become our leaders of tomorrow.
 BCEC offers annual scholarships to eligible students to assist with expenses at any accredited university, college, junior college, technical school or trade school.
 Please visit the "Community Tab" located on our top menu bar for eligibility requirements, scholarship application and character reference sheet.
-The deadline to apply for the 2019 BCEC Scholarship is Friday, April 8, 2022 at 5:00 p.m.
+The deadline to apply for the 2022 BCEC Scholarship is Friday, April 8, 2022 at 5:00 p.m.
 Application packets can be printed from this website located in the Community section under scholarships, from your high school counselor or from either our Muleshoe or Morton office.

 BCEC offers two (2) safety demonstrations: An Arcing Demonstration and a Safety Board Demonstration.
 These presentations illustrate how dangerous electricity is and instructs on how to stay safe around electricity.
 To inquire about booking a demonstration, please contact BCEC by calling 806-272-4504.